pmendoza41/Staten-Island-Transit/README.md

 <div style="text-align:center"><img src ="https://github.com/pmendoza41/Staten-Island-Transit/blob/master/voronoi.png?raw=true" /></div>

-Based on our vornoi map, most of the bus stops are close together and evenly spaced.
-Therefore, it was also not necessary to take out or move many stops.
+Based on our [vornoi map](https://github.com/pmendoza41/Staten-Island-Transit/blob/master/SITvor.py), it was also unnecessary to eliminate or move many stops.
+The voronoi graph draws lines between two points, essentially  bisecting them.
+The lines extend out infinitely, creating polygons, in which each correspond to specific point.
+From this, it demonstrates that the bus stops are distributed evenly among the areas where the bus line runs.
+Therefore, it was not necessary to take out or move many stops.

 ### Proposed Changes to S57 Route
 Based on Jarrett Walker’s philosophy on creating efficient bus routes, and our own observations of the S57 bus route, we created a few changes that might decrease the time each bus takes to get to its destination, and increase the frequency with which buses show up at stops.
-These changes also include eliminating some stops
+These changes also include eliminating some stops.

 **Seaview Hospital Rehabilitation Center and Home**

 <div style="text-align:center"><img src ="https://github.com/pmendoza41/Staten-Island-Transit/blob/master/Seaview.png?raw=true" /></div>